DestinationsEurope

-The 7 Best Bars in Reykjavik for Foreigners and Travelers
+The Best Bars & Pubs in Reykjavik for Foreigners and Travelers

 Here’s the deal.
 I hate it when articles are geared toward tourists.
 Best bars for foreigners?
 What makes them different than the best bars in Reykjavik for locals to get their alcohol fix at?